henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 You can check which files have and haven't been staged using the *status* command.

 Once you have selected the appropriate files, commit the changes using the *commit* command.
-Always provide a short descriptive message relating the changes you have made.
+It’s best practice to provide a short descriptive message relating the changes you have made.

     git commit -m "Added myself to list"

 ### 5. Merge and Integrate Changes

-There are many different processes that you could follow it integrate your changes with the master branch.
+There are many different processes that you could follow to integrate your changes with the master branch.
 However, I shall describe to you what I consider to be the best practice when it comes to working in a collaborative environment.
 I shall outline the steps below, before walking through them.

 1. Pull the most recent version of the master to your local computer
 2. Merge the master into your branch - best practice!